 Few kids would say they crave a good fiber-rich meal.
 Although the thought of fiber might bring gags and groans from kids, many appetizing foods are actually great sources of fiber — from fruits to whole-grain cereals.
-And kids are probably eating them without even knowing it.

 Here are some creative, fun, and tasty ways to incorporate more fiber-rich foods into your family's diet: